voidKandy/zortfolio/blog/tour_pt1.md

 ```zig
 @embedFile("blogsMetadata.json")
 ```
 It may seem like overkill, and maybe it is but I personally really like having the dates for my blog posts.
+Sure this whole ordeal increases the complexity of the site itself, but it contributes to my experience as the administrator.
+Updating blog posts is as simple as changing the contents of a `.md` file.
+The site takes care of the rest.

  Thanks for reading this post, next week I plan on going over the frontend.